Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Conclusion

-Our results extend to the Gaussian channel with known and unknown variances and an average power constraint. \thmref{thm:VLF_Gaussian} is our achievability bound for VLF codes over the Gaussian channel, which refines the bound in \cite[Th.~1]{truong2016gaussian}.
+Our results extend to the Gaussian channel with known and unknown noise variances and an average power constraint. \thmref{thm:VLF_Gaussian} is our achievability bound for VLF codes over the Gaussian channel, which refines the bound in \cite[Th.~1]{truong2016gaussian}.
 For UVLF codes over the Gaussian channel, similar to \cite{lomnitzfeder}, we employ the universal metric $-\frac{1}{2} \log (1 - \hat{\rho}^2_{X^n Y^n})$, where $\hat{\rho}_{X^n Y^n}$ is the empirical correlation coefficient between $X^n$ and $Y^n$; this metric corresponds to the mutual information of two jointly Gaussian random variables with the correlation coefficient $\hat{\rho}_{X^n Y^n}$.
+The fact that the unknown noise variance $\sigma_0^2$ can be reliably estimated solely by the received power $\frac{1}{n} \norm{Y^n}_2^2$ makes it possible to universalize the Yamamoto--Itoh code for the Gaussian channel with an unknown noise variance.

 \appendices